 I’m visiting the Island – can I just come to one class?

-Certainly – but taster offers aren’t available if you are just visiting once
+Certainly, you will be most welcome – but taster offers aren’t available if you are just visiting once.

 How long does a class last?

 Normally 90 minutes (Saturdays 120 minutes), but allow for ten minutes over run in case we start late or get side tracked.

 If 90 minutes sounds daunting, don’t worry, it whizzes by.
 Some classes are longer or shorter, see the schedule.

 Do I need to bring anything with me?

 The studio has all the equipment you need, however you are welcome to bring your own equipment.
 Mat, Bolster, Block as a minimum and ideally two blocks as well.

 I also recommend bringing some water, a blanket or shawl to cover up during laying postures/relaxation.